Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/tags/jnd-archive/_index.md

 +++
-title = '/r/JNDDeskscraps Archive'
+title = 'jnd-archive'
 section = 'Thoughts'
-caption = 'Some posts I made on a private subreddit shared between me and some friends.' taxonomy_type = 'categories' taxonomy = 'jnd'
+caption = 'Some posts I made on a private subreddit shared between me and some friends.' taxonomy_type = 'tags' taxonomy = 'jnd-archive'
 +++